Cianjur: History

 Cianjur was founded in 1677, with the first head of the town being R. A. Wiratanudatar I, entitled Dalem Cikundul, as the descendant from the old Sundanese city of Pajajaran.

 By 2007 the city government asked female municipal employees to wear jilbab (hijab).
 It also placed road signs encouraging women to wear jilbab.

 A magnitude 7.0 earthquake struck offshore West Java on September 2, 2009, killing 21 people in Cianjur alone.

 Another 5.6 magnitude earthquake occurred on November 21, 2022, killing 331 and injuring 7,729 others.

 Administrative divisions

-Cianjur District is divided into eleven administrative villages which are as follows, with their areas and populations as officially estimated at mid 2024, together with their post codes:
+Cianjur District is divided into eleven administrative villages which are as follows, with their areas and populations as officially estimated for mid-2024, together with their post codes: